ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. code-block:: bash

-   docker run -e HOME -v "$HOME":"$HOME" -v /data:/data esmvalgroup/esmvaltool:stable -c ~/config-user.yml ~/recipes/recipe_example.yml
+   docker run -e HOME -v "$HOME":"$HOME" -v /data:/data esmvalgroup/esmvaltool:stable run ~/recipes/recipe_example.yml

 with the environmental variable ``$HOME`` available inside the container and the data in the directories ``$HOME`` and ``/data``, so these can be used to